WSUCptSCapstone-F23-S24/gcisl-fullstackapp/README.md

 # GCISL Team

 ## Project Overview
-A social networking web and mobile application that can connect faculty with alumni in the field of hospitality.
+A web and mobile application that aims to connect faculty and alumni from the Ganger Cobb Institude of Senior Living.

 ### General Description